Dependent and independent variables

-Dependent and independent variables are variables in mathematical modeling, statistical modeling and experimental sciences.
+A variable is considered dependent if it depends on (or is hypothesized to depend on) an independent variable.
 Dependent variables are studied under the supposition or demand that they depend, by some law or rule (e.g., by a mathematical function), on the values of other variables.
-Independent variables, in turn, are not seen as depending on any other variable in the scope of the experiment in question.
-In this sense, some common independent variables are time, space, density, mass, fluid flow rate, and previous values of some observed value of interest (e.g. human population size) to predict future values (the dependent variable).
+Independent variables, on the other hand, are not seen as depending on any other variable in the scope of the experiment in question.
+Rather, they are controlled by the experimenter.

-Of the two, it is always the dependent variable whose variation is being studied, by altering inputs, also known as regressors in a statistical context.
-In an experiment, any variable that can be attributed a value without attributing a value to any other variable is called an independent variable.
-Models and experiments test the effects that the independent variables have on the dependent variables.
-Sometimes, even if their influence is not of direct interest, independent variables may be included for other reasons, such as to account for their potential confounding effect.

 In pure mathematics

-In mathematics, a function is a rule for taking an input (in the simplest case, a number or set of numbers) and providing an output (which may also be a number).
+In mathematics, a function is a rule for taking an input (in the simplest case, a number or set of numbers) and providing an output (which may also be a number or set of numbers).
 A symbol that stands for an arbitrary input is called an independent variable, while a symbol that stands for an arbitrary output is called a dependent variable.
 The most common symbol for the input is x, and the most common symbol for the output is y; the function itself is commonly written y = f(x).

 It is possible to have multiple independent variables or multiple dependent variables.
 For instance, in multivariable calculus, one often encounters functions of the form z = f(x,y), where z is a dependent variable and x and y are independent variables.
 Functions with multiple outputs are often referred to as vector-valued functions.

 In modeling and statistics

-In mathematical modeling, the dependent variable is studied to see if and how much it varies as the independent variables vary.
+In mathematical modeling, the relationship between the set of dependent variables and set of independent variables is studied.

 In the simple stochastic linear model y_{i} = a + bx_{i} + e_{i} the term y_{i} is the ith value of the dependent variable and x_{i} is the ith value of the independent variable.
 The term e_{i} is known as the "error" and contains the variability of the dependent variable not explained by the independent variable.

 With multiple independent variables, the model is y_{i} = a + bx_{i,1} + bx_{i,2} + ... + bx_{i,n} + e_{i}, where n is the number of independent variables.